pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 *Notes on the mean shift implementation*

 A flat and Gaussian kernel is used.
-The kernel size ($k$) is found with the minimum of the $\gamma$ function.
-All points farther the $k$ are ignored to calculate the new mean.
+The kernel size ($k_s$) is found with the minimum of the $\gamma$ function.
+All points farther then $k_s$ are ignored to calculate the new mean.
 Points farther than the center of the kernel have less weight because of the Gaussian kernel.
-The Gaussian kernel has parameter $\sigma=k/5$ and can be changed as a parameter.
+The Gaussian kernel has parameter $\sigma=k_s/5$ and can be changed as a parameter.

 Since farther points are ignored and the bandwidth is adaptive, this algorithm can be used with high dimensionnal data but has not been tested extensively for this yet.